mattfeltonma/azure-labs/hub-and-spoke/README.md

 # Azure Hub and Spoke Base Lab

 ## Overview
-This deployable lab provides a simple way to test and experiment with Azure workloads in an enterprise-like hub and spoke environment.
+This deployable lab provides a simple way to experiment with Azure workloads in an enterprise-like hub and spoke environment.
 Three resource groups are deployed with one for transit resources, one for shared services, and one for a workload.

 A [hub and spoke networking architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli).
 [UDRs (User defined routes)](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#user-defined) are used to route all outgoing traffic and traffic between spokes through the Azure Firewall in the hub Virtual Network.
 The Azure Firewall is also configured as the DNS provider for the attached Virtual Network.
 Private DNS Zones for common Azure services are deployed and linked to the hub virtual network to support PrivateLink integrations.